LianaBernat/sudoku-app/README.md

 ## 📌 Description
-How about a fun little game where you don't risk your money? 😲😂 This is a Sudoku game developed in **Python** to be played directly at the **terminal**.
+How about a fun little game where you don't risk your money? 😲😂 This is a Sudoku game developed in **Python** to be played directly at the **terminal**.\

-I developed this game to learn more about Numpy and Pandas and project structure.
+I developed this game to learn more about Numpy, Pandas and project structure.

 ## 📜 Rules
 1. Each row must contain the numbers 1-9 exactly once.